THOMASELOVE/431-data/README.md

 The resulting .Rmd file should open properly in RStudio.

-Suppose you've identified a .csv (data) file you want to download onto your PC from Github using Safari as your browser.
+Suppose you've identified a file you want to download onto your PC from Github using Safari as your browser.

 1. Click on the file name in Github to view its contents.
 2. On the top right of the document viewer window, click the `Raw` button.
 This will take you to a page that displays the text in the file.